 As its population continues to rise, India will need to produce more food with fewer resources.
 Ensuring optimum soil health is a key prerequisite to achieving the necessary level of crop production.
 TCI’s Soil Health Project focuses on soil health enhancement to increase agricultural productivity, reduce malnutrition, and improve the rural environment.

 In current Indian production systems, it is very common to focus only on chemical enhancements like fertilizers to boost production.
 In contrast, the soil health approach is holistic and comprehensive, addressing the physical, chemical, and biological attributes of soil.

-The Government of India has also placed a priority on soil health.
-Together with researchers in the Section of Crop and Soil Sciences at Cornell’s School of Integrative Plant Science, TCI researchers are working to develop a “soil assessment framework” for Indian agricultural land.
-This framework will use basic physical, chemical and biological indicators to assess soil functioning; identify constraints; and develop new management practices based on actual conditions to improve soil functioning.
+Together with researchers in the Soil and Crop Sciences Section at Cornell’s School of Integrative Plant Science, TCI has developed a “soil assessment framework” for Indian agricultural land.
+This framework uses basic physical, chemical, and biological indicators to assess soil functioning, identify constraints, and develop new management practices based on actual conditions to improve soil functioning.

 TCI works to improve soil management practices by raising awareness of Cornell’s comprehensive soil assessment framework among India-based institutions and NGOs, while also developing soil-health-testing infrastructure in India.